11 regional American foods we’d like to see in MREs

 Cincy's chili features finely-ground meat in a thin sauce that includes ingredients like cocoa powder and cinnamon.
 Three-way, four-way, and five-way variants add onions, kidney beans, or both.
 It's served over spaghetti and then covered with so much cheese, it looks like a plate of cheese.

 Cincinnati Chili has its detractors (aka everyone outside of the Ohio-Kentucky area) but people in Chicago pour tomato soup in a bread bowl and call it pizza and Californians think In-n-Out is the pinnacle of burgers.
 E pluribus unum.
+This sort of exists for backpackers, but it's probably not the same.

 I haven't been to every place in America.
 What regional foods would make a good MRE?
 Email email@example.com with your suggestion, a recipe, and maybe even the best restaurant to find it.